 From Rome Termini Station, take a train to Ciampino.
 Once you’ve arrived here, it’s a simple matter of taking a bus directly to the airport.
-In total, this combination route takes 20 minutes, runs throughout the week, and costs €2.70.
+In total, this combination route takes roughly 40 minutes, runs throughout the week, and costs €2.70.

 The bus service is probably a more convenient way to connect Ciampino Airport and Rome.
 A number of buses leave throughout the day from Rome Termini Station, taking around 45 minutes to reach the airport; it costs €6.

 You can book your bus to and from Ciampino here.